adyanth/cloudflare-operator/docs/examples/tunnel-binding-with-reverse-proxy/README.md

   name: <app>
   annotations:
     cert-manager.io/cluster-issuer: "letsencrypt-prod"
-    # in order to direct cloudflare tunnel to ingress-nginx, we have a single tunnelBinding resource in ingress-nginx.
+    # in order to direct cloudflare tunnel to ingress-nginx, we have a single TunnelBinding resource in ingress-nginx.
     # this is what controls ingress to ingress-nginx and allows us to put 2fa infront of apps that don't support it natively.
     nginx.ingress.kubernetes.io/rewrite-target: /
     nginx.ingress.kubernetes.io/auth-method: "GET"